 Once upon a time, a genius decided to take the words “cake” and “smash” and put them together… giving us this seriously adorable first birthday tradition!
 The cake smash is my absolute favorite way to end a milestone birthday session.
-We’ll start with 2 outfits for some fun, non-messy, traditional portraits and then afterwards we’ll break out the cake!

 I love to style your smash set to match baby’s birthday party theme, but you can choose any color scheme or theme you’d like.
 I have an always-growing selection of banners, poms and paper fans to dress up the background and you are welcome to bring any balloons or party decorations to help personalize your set.
 The further in advance you schedule your session, the more time we have to plan!